1. Quick, what is CDN and why?

 Still, on a scale from 1 to 10 it’s a 5 when put side by side with BelugaCDN’s SSL installation.

 BelugaCDN caught me off guard by asking for a CNAME configuration right away.
 No problem, since I already have CPG domain on Cloudflare, adding a new record is just a 2-second work.
 But for those who don’t, it might be a little too challenging at the start.

-When it comes to SSL setup, I don’t find a one-click automatic SSL installation like what I found on BunnyCDN and KeyCDN, thus this is an additonal step (a tough one) on our end to make https works for the site.
-You will need to visit Let’s Encrypt to obtain the certificate (by running Certbot python script on your host) and manually paste that into BelugaCDN’s settings.
+When it comes to SSL setup, I don’t find a one-click automatic SSL installation like what I found on BunnyCDN and KeyCDN, thus this is an additonal step and a tough one on our end to make https works for the site.
+You will need to visit Let’s Encrypt to obtain the certificate by running Certbot python script on your host and manually paste that into BelugaCDN’s settings.
 Not a tough job for those who have free account on Runcloud/ServerPilot and ran a manual letsencrypt SSL script before.

 Other than that, the interface is clean and simple.
 However, the look-and-feel is a little too bright for my taste so I edited it a little to make things easier for the eyes.